Services

 Proofreading

 This stage is the final review of your manuscript, a chance to catch errant typos and any other small, pesky problems.
-I’ll check for grammar, punctuation, spelling, mechanical errors, and formatting errors.
+I’ll check for grammar, punctuation, spelling, mechanical errors, formatting errors, and overall consistency and adherence to CMoS or your style guide.

 Style sheet

-I’ll create a custom-made style sheet, which summarizes the editorial rules followed and any style preferences particular to the author, for each copy-editing project.
-It allows the author to see what changes have been made and makes life easier for subsequent editors and proofreaders.
-It will note any recurring exceptions to CMoS (Chicago Manual of Style, 16th ed.) and M-W (Merriam-Webster’s Collegiate Dictionary) that are a product of the author’s voice or style.
+I’ll create a custom-made style sheet, which summarizes the editorial rules I’ve followed and any style preferences particular to the author, for each copyediting project.
+You’ll see what changes I’ve made and it will make life easier for subsequent editors and proofreaders.
+I’ll note any recurring exceptions to CMoS and M-W (Merriam-Webster’s Collegiate Dictionary) that are a product of the author’s voice or style.

 Writing/copy writing for magazines, newsletters, Web sites, marketing and fund-raising materials, and press releases.
 What do I write about?
 I’ve written about how young opera singers get in vocal and theatrical shape for a new production of Die Fledermaus, how a 12th-century Arabic literary masterpiece inspired Daniel Defoe to write Robinson Crusoe, and how a young entrepreneur has invented a promising medical device to prevent the kind of devastating heart attack that claimed her young husband.
 I love learning about new fields and interviewing interesting people.
-Check out my online portfolio here.
+Please reach out if you’d like to see more writing samples.

 Other services